 Can you become a millionaire through a savings account?
 Yes, but only if you consistently save.
 Say that you decide to open Bayani OFW Savings Account from Sterling Bank of Asia, which offers 1% for required balance of P2,000.
 Then, you can actually save at least P8,001.89 per month to become a millionaire at the end of 10 years.

-In addition to regular deposit accounts, banks also offer savings accounts for kids.
+In addition to regular deposit accounts, banks also offer product for children.
+You can read more about the best savings accounts for kids.
 Their interest rates are comparable, if not even higher, than the traditional ones.
 Some banks even offer free dental care, insurance, or educational benefit.
-Below are the top 14 best savings account that you would want to start with your young children.

 A time deposit is the same with a savings account except that you get higher interest with less liquidity (liquidity means your ability to withdraw your money from the account).
 The bank holds your funds for a specific period of time, and you can only get it on the maturity date.
 Should you wish to withdraw before that, you would pay a fee.

 Starting a time deposit is as easy as opening a bank account.
 It’s convenient as you can open a time deposit and a saving account in the same bank.
 Also, the interest starts at 0.875% to as high as 4% before taxes, and your money is insured up to half a million pesos.
 Plus, you can choose how long your fund is parked like 90 days, 180 days, a year or longer.